INFORMATION ABOUT US

-Social Security has a national network of approximately 1,300 local field offices.
-In addition, we have 10 regional offices, 7 centralized processing centers, 154 hearing offices (plus 5 National Hearing Centers), the Appeals Council, and many teleservice centers that you can reach by calling a national toll-free number.
-Our national headquarters is in Baltimore, MD.
+The Social Security Administration (SSA) has a national network of approximately 1,230 local field offices and 164 local hearing offices.
+In addition, we have 10 regional offices, 5 National Hearing Centers, 8 centralized processing centers, 5 National Case Assistance Centers, the Appeals Council, and 24 teleservice centers that you can reach by calling our national toll-free number, below.
+Our national headquarters is near Baltimore, Maryland.

-We administer the Social Security, Supplemental Security Income (SSI) and Special Veterans Benefits (SVB) programs.
-We will answer questions about those programs on the telephone or in person at your local office.
-Informational booklets are available upon request or can be obtained at www.socialsecurity.gov.
-The Social Security policy manual called the Program Operations Manual System (POMS) is available to the public online at: policy.ssa.gov/poms.nsf/aboutpoms.
+We administer the Social Security, Supplemental Security Income (SSI), and Special Veterans Benefits (SVB) programs.
+We will answer questions about those programs on the telephone.
+Informational booklets can be obtained at www.ssa.gov or upon request.
+Go to https://secure.ssa.gov/poms.nsf/home!readform to access the Social Security policy manual, called the Program Operations Manual System (POMS).

 CONTACTING SOCIAL SECURITY

-The fastest way to obtain service is to contact us by telephone through the toll free number.
+If you need assistance that is not available via our online services, the fastest way to obtain service is to contact us by telephone through the toll-free number.
 Our representatives can answer most questions.
-If an additional interview is necessary, we can make an appointment for you with a local field office at a time convenient to you.
+If an additional interview is necessary, we can make an appointment for you with a local FO at a time convenient for you.

-We can schedule most interviews either by telephone or in person at a local Social Security office.
-If you do not want to wait for a scheduled appointment, you may visit any Social Security office, and we will serve you as quickly as possible.
+We can schedule most interviews either by telephone at a local Social Security office.
+If you do not want to wait for a scheduled appointment, you may visit any Social Security office and we will serve you as quickly as possible.

 When you call or visit us, note the name of any representative you speak with and the date of contact.
 Put your name and Social Security number on written correspondence with us and keep a copy for your records.